 As you can see this easy pie recipe uses a premade pie crust, but you can totally make one from scratch if you want as well.

-Oh, and just so you know, a graham cracker crust is a delicious way to change the flavor of this pie for the better, so definitely keep that in mind.
+With that said, a graham cracker pie crust is a delicious way to change the flavor of this Reese's peanut butter pie for the better, so definitely keep that in mind.
+Or, if you don't want to use a graham cracker pie crust, you can enhance the chocolate flavors and use a chocolate pie crust or an Oreo pie crust like in this Mississippi mud pie.

-Anyway, for the fudge, any chocolate fudge sauce - or even melted chocolate - will work perfectly to create that Reese's peanut butter cups layer.
+Anyway, for the fudge, any chocolate fudge sauce, regular chocolate sauce, melted chocolate wafers, or milk chocolate chips will work great to create the chocolate layer for the Reese's peanut butter cups pie.

 No matter how you choose to make this pie, it'll be delicious!